Moveworks vs Freshservice: AI vs Traditional IT Support (November 2025)

 6 minutes

 You're stuck between an AI helpdesk vs traditional ITSM, and the decision feels bigger than it should.
-Moveworks sells you on AI that handles password resets and access requests without human involvement, but it only works if you connect every system in your company first.
+Moveworks sells you on AI that handled password resets and access requests without human involvement, but it only works if you connect every system in your company first.
 Freshworks gives you a ticketing system that does exactly what you expect, but your team still has to manually work through every request that comes in.
 The gap between these two approaches is massive, and picking the wrong one means either overpaying for features you can't use or staying stuck in a queue that never gets shorter.

 TLDR: